-In this day and age, successful real estate agents use Google Ads (formerly Google AdWords) to generate both buyer and seller leads.
+In this day and age, successful real estate agents use Google Ads (formerly Google Adwords) to generate both buyer and home seller leads.

 Don’t get us wrong.
 Nothing beats face-to-face sales.
 This is especially true for real estate agents.
 Unlike some other salespeople, agents that market commercial property and residential homes must gain ultimate trust.
 Families that purchase homes do so knowing they may have to spend their entire life savings for the down payment.

 Like every industry in 2020, real estate will find its winners and losers.
 The industry’s winners won’t just provide the personal handshake service.
 In fact, those who do business with a handshake are more likely to generate less leads than those who run virtual, one-on-one, at least 10-feet between agent and potential buyer open houses.

 Handshakes and hugs are out.
 Real estate agents that survive must get with the program.
 The most important advertising for any business has now become Google Ads.